ColossusCoinXT/Documentation/README.md

 # Documentation
-Contains documents developed by the ColossusCoinXT team
+Contains documents developed by the ColossusXT team